 PolyAn is offering a portfolio of monodisperse PMMA (poly methyl methacrylate) microparticles for multiplex bead assays, calibration of flow cytometers and calibration of fluorescence imaging systems as well as a wide range of other applications in LifeScience research.
 PolyAn’s non-porous microparticles are comprised of a PMMA core with a 3D surface modification:

-With PolyAn’s production process up to two fluorophores are incorporated into the beads during the polymerisation process.
+PolyAn’s microparticles can be colour encoded with up to six fluorescent dyes.
+The fluorophores are directly incorporated into the core of the bead during the microparticle formation.
 This ensures a much more homogeneous distribution of the dyes within the beads when compared to conventional diffusion controlled dyeing processes.
-Additionally, the fuorophores are caged within the polymeric PMMA matrix and are less likely to leak-out.
+Additionally, the fuorophores are caged within the polymeric PMMA matrix and thus less likely to leak-out.
 The homogenous distribution of fluorophores is illustrated in the adjacent CLSM image.

-PolyAn’s carboxy-microparticles (COOH) are functionalised using our proprietary Molecular Surface Engineering (MSE) Technology.
-PolyAn’s 3D-Carboxy matrix is suitable as a platform for a wide range of coupling methods.
-Our microparticles are characterised by low non-specific adsorption and low aggregation behaviour.
+PolyAn’s microparticles are functionalized using our proprietary Molecular Surface Engineering (MSE) Technology.
+PolyAn’s reactive matrices are suitable as a platform for a wide range of coupling methods.
+Our microparticles are characterized by low non-specific adsorption and low aggregation behaviour.

 While we publish an overview of our products, it is by no means comprehensive.
 If the particle you require is not listed, we urge you to contact us to check our complete inventory.
 Please note, that we also offer a customization service for your specific application.